Knockoi/Shadow-ESC/Firmware/README.md

 This is the source code for the VESC DC/BLDC/FOC controller.
 Read more at [https://vesc-project.com/](https://vesc-project.com/)

+## The Firmware

+# Use ST-Link to burn VESC V6.0 .bin file to Shadow-ESC.

 ## Supported boards

 All of them!